Bed Sham Comfort Guide: Enhance Your Bedding with Style and Relaxation

 The Commanding Position: Your Bed’s Best Spot

-• Position the bed diagonally across from the door.
+• Position the bed diagonally across from the door, never directly in line with it.

 Creating Balance: Space on Both Sides